 Labor Costs

-In addition to buying a new blower motor or furnace parts, you’ll also pay an HVAC professional to replace them.
-HVAC repair contractors typically charge $75–$150 per hour, and sometimes a flat service fee for the visit.
+In addition to buying a new blower motor or furnace parts, you’ll also pay an HVAC contractor to replace them.
+Heating, ventilation, and air conditioning (HVAC) repair contractors typically charge $75–$150 per hour, and sometimes a flat service fee for the visit.
 You can expect to pay $200–$400 in labor for blower motor repair and replacement.
 The process usually takes two to three hours and involves the technician inspecting the system, diagnosing the problem, removing the old motor, installing the new one, and testing the system.

 Cost by Brand

 Some furnace parts brands are more high-end than others, so the cost of your blower motor will partly depend on which you choose.
-Make sure that choosing a brand different than the furnace maker’s won’t void its warranty.
+Make sure that choosing a blower brand different from the furnace maker’s won’t void its warranty.
+Here are some of the best furnace brands and their replacement cost.

 What Are Additional Furnace Blower Cost Considerations?